softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 Commit: [838b5638a6a778e2f63cbb17e15fd529a5812350](https://github.com/softwaresaved/smp-service/commit/838b5638a6a778e2f63cbb17e15fd529a5812350).

+**TODO: Could remove all trace of dmponline3 in future development of the SMP service, so long as SMP service is kept "downstream" of DMPonline this should be OK.**

-### DMPonline, DMP, data management plan references in the user interface
+### Change DMPonline, DMP, data management plan references in the user interface

 The following name replacements in HTML fragments and Ruby strings presented within the user interface, or in e-mails, were made: